 Nestled in the hills of Vermont is a relaxing winter retreat that looks like it was planted there a century ago.
 Our architects worked closely with the builder at Wild Apple Homes to create building sections that felt like they had been added on piece by piece over generations.
 With thoughtful design and material choices, the result is a cozy 3,300 square foot home with a weathered, lived-in feel; the perfect getaway for a family of ardent skiers.

 The main house is a Federal-style farmhouse, with a vernacular board and batten clad connector.
-Connected to the home is the antique barn frame from Canada.
+Connected to the home is an antique barn frame from Canada.
 The barn was reassembled on site and attached to the house.
-Using the antique post and beam frame is the kind of materials reuse seen throughout the main house and the connector to the barn, carefully creating an antique look without the home feeling like a theme house.
+Antique post and beam frame is reused throughout the main house and the connector to the barn, carefully creating an antique look without the home feeling like a theme house.
 Trusses in the family/dining room made with salvaged wood echo the design of the attached barn.
 Rustic in nature, they are a bold design feature.
 The salvaged wood was also used on the floors, kitchen island, barn doors, and walls.
 The focus on quality materials is seen throughout the well-built house, right down to the door knobs.